Bake Play Smile

 More Recipe Tips:

-• Lemon variation - Click here for the lemon version of this slice.
+• Lemon variation - Click on this link for my lemon coconut slice version.

 • Icing - if the icing mixture is too soft, add a little extra icing sugar and mix.
 If it's too firm to spread, add a small amount of extra lime juice.